L0stSoul/vim-config/README.md

 When you open file, which you used to edit, vim will open it in the exact same line.
 #### Vertical ruler
-There are a vertical line indicating 80 character limit, it can be seen it on the screenshrot above.
+There is a vertical line indicating 80 character limit, it can be seen on the screenshrot above.
 #### Smart search
 Vim built-in search ignores case by default, but if you use mixed